aiven/aiven-docs/docs/products/clickhouse/concepts/federated-queries.md

 ---
-title: About querying external data in Aiven for ClickHouse®
+title: Querying external data in Aiven for ClickHouse®
+sidebar_label: Federated queries
 ---

 Discover federated queries and their capabilities in Aiven for ClickHouse® and how they simplify and speed up migrating into Aiven from external data sources.

-## About federated queries

 Federated queries allow communication between Aiven for ClickHouse and S3-compatible object storages and web resources.
 The federated queries